BunjanMark/ABSA-EventWise_ASPECT-BASED-SENTIMENT-ANALYSIS_EVENT-MANAGEMENT-SYSTEM/readme.md

       - Navigate to src/constants/constant.js then change `const API_URL ="your IP and port here";`
   4. Run the app with specific channel

-## Before you do code or push, make sure to git pull first
+## Before you do code or push, make sure to git pull first from master branch

 `git pull`
 Look for changes in dependencies and install them accordingly.